kausi3422/SitefinityWebApp-for-DotNet-Framework/README.md

 https://www.progress.com/documentation/sitefinity-cms/install-sitefinity#configure-sitefinity-nuget-repository

-If you encounter an error during setup you could also delete the package folder, clear Nuget packages and the re-add the Sitefinity Nuget packages if one is to encounter a version mismatch error between asp.net and sitefinity.dlls.
+If you encounter an error during setup you could also delete the package folder contents, clear Nuget packages and the re-add the Sitefinity Nuget packages if one is to encounter a version mismatch error between asp.net and sitefinity dlls.

 One needs to have SSMS and SQL Server 2019 Instance/EXPRESS installed.
 Also encountered DB related permission errors here as well.
 Mixed mode